owasp-modsecurity/ModSecurity/README.md

 Along with the manual testing, we strongly recommend you to use the our regression tests and unit tests.
 If you have implemented an operator, don’t forget to create unit tests for it.
-Anything else, it is recommended to have a regression test for it.
+If you impliment anything else, it is encouraged that you develop complimentary regression tests for it.

-The regression test and unit test utilities are native and do not demand any external tool or script, although you need to fetch the test cases from other repositories as they are shared with other versions of ModSecurity, those others repositories git submodules.
+The regression test and unit test utilities are native and do not demand any external tool or script, although you need to fetch the test cases from other repositories, as they are shared with other versions of ModSecurity, those others repositories git submodules.
 To fetch the submodules repository and run the utilities, follow the commands listed below: